Healthcare & Health Insurance in Ukraine

 As a foreigner living in Ukraine, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Ukraine, you will have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is well-equipped and staffed with experienced professionals.
-The cost of care is usually quite affordable, and there are a variety of services available, including primary care, emergency care, and specialist care," explained one expat living in Ukraine.
+The cost of care is usually quite affordable, and there are a variety of services available, including primary care, emergency care, and specialist care," said one member in Ukraine.

 What have your experiences during the pandemic with the local healthcare system been like?